obromios/coffee_short_black/README.md

 A repository for windows command file that makes allows easy compilation of coffeescript in Notepad++.
 It is distributed under MIT licence.

-First you will need the node.js coffee script installer for windows.
+First you will need the node.js coffeescript compiler for windows.
 Steps for obtaining this are described at http://www.davidarno.org/2012/02/02/beginners-guide-to-using-coffeescript-on-windows-with-node.js/

 In order to install the command file, please follow these steps.